carlmylo/docu-rpcs3/instruments/modded/rcmsl.md

 ## NOTES

-* **This is specifically for the SOLDERLESS DIY RGB Kit for Guitar Hero Controllers by RetroCultMods!** Please consult your sales receipt to confirm that it is indeed a Solderless DIY RGB Kit for Guitar Hero Controllers by RetroCultMods.
+* **This is specifically for the** [**[SOLDERLESS DIY RGB Kit for Guitar Hero Controllers by RetroCultMods]**](https://www.etsy.com/listing/1505287559/solderless-diy-rgb-kit-for-guitar-hero)**!** Please consult your sales receipt to confirm that it is indeed a Solderless DIY RGB Kit for Guitar Hero Controllers by RetroCultMods.

 ## Pad Information